garden-io/garden/docs/guides/remote-kubernetes.md

     ...
 ```

-## Production flag

-You can define a remote environment as `production` by setting the [production flag](../reference/config.md#environmentsproduction).

-This will set up some defaults when deploying the container module type:
+## Deploying to production

+Depending on your setup and requirements, you may or may not want to use Garden to deploy to your production environment.
+In either case, if you do configure your production environment in your Garden project configuration, we highly recommend that you set the [production flag](../reference/config.md#environmentsproduction) on it.

+This will protect against accidentally messing with your production environments, by prompting for confirmation before e.g. deploying or running tests in the environment.

+The flag is also given to each provider, which may modify behavior accordingly.
+For the `kubernetes` provider, specifically, it will do the following:

-- Default number of replicas for a service will be 3 (unless specified by the user).
+1. Set the default number of replicas for `container` services to 3 (unless specified by the user).
-- A soft AntiAffinity setting will try to schedule pods based over different nodes.
+2. Set a soft AntiAffinity setting on `container` deployments to try to schedule Pods in a single Deployment across many nodes.
-- RevisionHistoryLimit is set to 10.
+3. Increase the `RevisionHistoryLimit` on workloads to 10.
+4. By default, running `garden deploy --force` will propagate the `--force` flag to `helm upgrade`, and set the `--replace` flag on `helm install` when deploying `helm` modules.
+This may be okay while developing but risky in production, so the `production` flag prevents both of those.

+We would highly appreciate feedback on other configuration settings that should be altered when `production: true`.
+Please send us feedback via [GitHub issues](https://github.com/garden-io/garden/issues) or reach out on our Slack channel!